Eleni001/netio/README.md

    http://localhost:5173
    ```

-## Usage

-To use the web shop, follow these steps:

-1. **Browse Products:** Navigate to the home page to view all available categories.
-2. **View Product Details:** Click on a product to go to the product page and read more about it.
-3. **Add to Cart:** Add products to your shopping cart either from the home page or the product page.
-4. **Login:** Ensure you are logged in to proceed to checkout.
-5. **Checkout:** Navigate to the checkout page, review your cart, and fill out the delivery information.
-6. **Confirm Order:** Complete the purchase to receive a confirmation message with your order number.

 ## Design System

 The web shop utilizes ChakraUI for its design system, providing a consistent and responsive design.
 ChakraUI components ensure a cohesive look and feel across all pages.

 ## Contributors

-This project was created by Eleni, Igor Pieropan, Tomoyo, Nathalie and Oskar who are FED23G students.
+This project was created by Eleni, Igor Pieropan, Tomoyo, Nathalie and Oscar who are FED23G students.